First Published: April 2019

-You can pick up your marriage license for your Colorado self solemnization elopement at any Clerk and Recorder office in Colorado, as long as it’s on a weekday during their office hours.
+You can pick up your marriage license for your Colorado self solemnization elopement at any county Clerk and Recorder office in Colorado, as long as it’s on a weekday during their office hours.
 You’ll want to first fill out an application online to speed up the process.
 If you’re looking to get your license in Denver, you can go here.

 Your marriage license is valid and ready to be used for your Colorado self solemnization as soon as you get it (unlike some states that require a waiting period before use)!
 You simply have to sign it within 35 days of acquiring it, and it must be returned within 63 days.
 Seriously, solemnizing your own marriage in Colorado is really that simple.

 If you’re local to Colorado, I recommend getting your marriage license at least a week before your Colorado self solemnization, because it’s one less thing to have to worry about before you elope.

 If you’re traveling to Colorado for your self solemnization elopement, make sure you arrive on a weekday to pick up your marriage license before your self solemnization.

-Yes, even though the majority of states in the U.S. don’t allow for self solemnization to occur in their state, your self uniting marriage is just as legitimate and legal as anyone else’s.
-Whether you are in Colorado or traveling to another destination in the United States, you are still considered to be married, even if your elopement was a Colorado self solemnization ceremony.
+Yes, even though the majority of states in the U.S. don’t allow self solemnization to occur in their state, your self uniting marriage is just as legitimate and legal as anyone else’s.
+Whether you live in Colorado or are traveling to another destination in the United States, you’re still married, even if your elopement was a Colorado self solemnization ceremony.
 Self uniting marriages are just as legitimate as every other type of marriage.
 Officiating your own wedding doesn’t make it any less legitimate.

 Just because you’ve chosen to self solemnize doesn’t mean your Colorado self solemnization ceremony needs to be completely different than it would otherwise be.
 You can still say your vows to each other.
 You can still share your first kiss.
 All of the things that would otherwise happen at a non self solemnized ceremony can still happen with a self uniting marriage.